 A graduate of London’s Guildhall School of Music and Drama, Alessandro Fisher read Modern and Medieval Languages at Cambridge, where he was a Choral Scholar at Clare College, and was awarded Joint First Prize at the 2016 Kathleen Ferrier Awards.
-He was also Joint Winner of the Paul Hamburger Lieder Prize at the Guildhall and Winner of the 2013 Oxford Lieder Young Artists Programme.
+He is an Associate Artist of Classical Opera.

 His operatic engagements have included Don Ottavio Don Giovanni for the Sinfonia d’Amici, First Armed Man / Priest Die Zauberflöte for Garsington Opera at West Green House, Bellecourt Vert Vert for Garsington Opera (for whom he also covered Condulmiero in Maometto 11), Law Student in Matthew Rogers’ And London Burned for the Temple Church and Banquo in Luke Styles’ Macbeth for Glyndebourne Opera’s Jerwood Project and at the Linbury Studio Theatre of the Royal Opera House, Covent Garden.